Long-term space travel significantly deforms the human brain, new study finds

 Anne McClain is pictured near one of the International Space Station's main solar arrays.
 (Representative Cover Image Source: NASA)

 Time spent outside Earth's atmosphere does more than weaken astronauts' muscles and bones; it actually changes the underlying structure of their brains.
-A new study, published in the journal PNAS, found that microgravity causes the human brain to shift upward within the skull, resulting in significant stretching and compression of neural tissue.
+A new study, published in the journal PNAS, found that microgravity causes the human brain to shift upward within the skull, resulting in significant stretching and compression.

 An image of NASA astronaut Christina Koch from ISS (Image Source: NASA)